 Planning Permissions Granted:

-I’ve included some 1990s figures in the chart below as a pre-boom baseline – the boom probably began in 1997, so the earlier figure probably represents something like a ‘normal’ construction rate, gradually increasing in line with population growth.
+I’ve included some historic figures in the chart below as a pre-boom baseline – the boom probably began around 1997/1998, so the earlier figures represent something like a ‘normal’ construction rate, gradually increasing broadly in line with population growth.

 2007 was the peak of the construction boom, but it is important to note that a sizable majority of permissions granted then have never proceeded to building stage.
 Some never will, having managed to get planning even though located where nobody wants to live or in areas unsuitable for housing.

 It’s easy to see the problem now.
 While planning permissions for non-housing development has recovered, any recovery is not reflected at all in planning permissions granted for dwellings.
 Wheras in the past most planning permissions were for housing, now most are for non-housing developments.
 Wh

 The skyline in Dublin is again replete with cranes, business is booming, employment is high.
 But where will all these people live?

 There is nothing to suggest we will soon be able to provide enough housing for an already hungry and growing market, leading to a genuine shortage and resultant price rises.